Surya079/Family_Travel_Tracker/README.md

        > });

     ```

+_make sure to don't forget to install `npm i nodemon `.
+This is one of  package to start our project on local server `https://localhost:3000`._

 ## Render map
 _we are going to render our map in `index.ejs` file by using a get http request like bellow code:_